diego-benito-j/new_repo/README.md

 0
 ```

-There are three things to higlight here contextualized in this image:
+There are three things to higlight with this example (see image for more context):
 First, notice that our code is printing from j[0] to j[6] - since `j` and `b` are adjacent to each other, we see their contents interpreted as integers in each of the for loops.
 Second, notice that our first initialization of `j` assigned the string "jjj", but when we print the contents of j we only get "jj" and when print the bytes from j[0 ..
 6] only the first two seem to have been assigned.
 As shown in the image, only j[0] and j[1] are regions of memory that the compiler has dedicated to our `j` string, this is because we declared `j` to be a string of length 2 `char j[2]`.
 Thus, there is no assurances that j[2] would contain whatever value it was assigned.

-Third, notice that after executing line `j[3] = 'j'` we see that `b` has changed from "bbb" to "bjb".
+Third, notice that after executing line `j[3] = 'j'` we see that `b` has changed from "bbb" to "bjb" where `b[1]` was modified.
 This is buffer overflow!
-We've managed to flow over the limits of `j` into a region of memory that belongs to `b`.
+We've managed to flow over the limits of `j` into a region of memory that belongs to `b` where j[3] corresponds to b[1].
 This demonstrates the that you have full autonomy over how memory is used within your program, and should serve as a reminder that variables are just pointing to some region in memory.